Technical advice for travelling overseas with an agency-issued electronic device

 - Install an agency-approved antivirus product on the device.
 Virus pattern signatures should be checked for updates several times per day and installed as soon as they become available.
 All storage should be regularly scanned for malicious code.
 This will reduce the risk of the device being compromised by malicious software.

 - Where possible, install a firewall to protect against malicious or unauthorised incoming network traffic, preferably one from ASD's Evaluated Products List.

 - Disable unnecessary features or software.
 Minimising software on the device reduces opportunities to exploit and gain access to the device through software vulnerabilities.

-- For all hardware and software, implement passphrase policies as per the ISM or, if available, a device-specific DSD hardening guide (as passphrase policies may differ from the generic advice in the ISM).
+- For all hardware and software, implement passphrase policies as per the ISM or, if available, a device-specific ASD hardening guide (as passphrase policies may differ from the generic advice in the ISM).
 This includes preventing the user changing their passphrase more than once a day.

 - Use the data execution prevention functionality, preferably hardware, which will run additional checks to ensure that certain types of vulnerabilities are harder to exploit.

 - Baseline the device prior to departure and again no return to look for any signs of compromise.
 This involves auditing what is installed and running on the device and how it is configured prior to and after travelling.
 Ensure that any changes to the device have been approved and authorised.
 If you note anything of concern, report the incident to the Cyber Security Operations Centre, who will advise of further action you can take.

 - Once you have baselined the device upon return, it is important to wipe or reset the device.
 This should be done even if nothing suspicious is noted.